 You will need to get an inspection once the terms of your home purchase are completed.
 The inspection should be completed by a professional home inspector.
 Your Higgins Group REALTOR® can provide you a list of inspectors to contact.
-The inspector will see beyond the cosmetics and will expose any hidden issues to ensure that you know exactly what you are getting yourself into before you close.
+The inspector will see beyond the cosmetic issues and will expose any hidden problems to ensure that you know exactly what you are getting yourself into before you close.
 They will examine the structure, roof, exterior, and major systems (heating, plumbing, electrical, ventilation, etc.).

 - When selecting your inspector, look for a licensed, bonded, and insured home inspector.
 Also, do your homework and ask for references.